tkm3d1a/tt-product-smart-numbering-software/README.md

 ## Update Logs

+**10/21/2022**
+- Recreated project as addition to project in VS
+- Base window set up, not custom config past init WPF creation
+- Explor grid base and work on basic UI layout

 **10/11/2022**
 - Attempting to setup in VS
     - Setting up VS solution from existing folder is not simple